Asparkam - instructions for use. Overdose of asparkam is fatal

 Use of corticosteroids;

-The use of drugs that wash out potassium.
+The use of drugs that wash away potassium.

-If the child has the above symptoms, a serum potassium test should be taken.
-If a lack of potassium is confirmed, then the child can be assigned to Asparkam.
-The course of treatment and dosage are prescribed by the doctor individually for each child.
+If a child exhibits the above symptoms, it is necessary to take a blood serum potassium test.
+If potassium deficiency is confirmed, the child may be prescribed Asparkam.
+The course of treatment and dosage is prescribed by the doctor individually for each child.

-For children, Asparkam is used in the treatment of arrhythmias caused by inflammatory damage to the myocardium due to complications of bacterial or viral infection...
+For children, Asparkam is used in the treatment of arrhythmia caused by inflammatory damage to the myocardium due to complications of bacterial or viral infection.
 The dosage is again selected individually.
 Usually the course of treatment is 7-14 days.

-The admission rate for children is assigned depending on age and is:
+The intake rate for children is prescribed depending on age and is:

 From 16 and older – 1 tablet 3 times a day.

-Asparkam is also prescribed by children's doctors in case of treatment of a child with diuretic drugs in order to reduce the risk and avoid potassium deficiency in the body.
-How to take such drugs together with Asparkam can only be given by a doctor.
+Pediatric doctors also prescribe Asparkam when a child is treated with diuretics in order to reduce the risk and avoid potassium deficiency in the body.
+Only a doctor can tell you how to take such drugs together with Asparkam.

-At simultaneous reception some drugs may not be compatible with asparkam.
+At simultaneous administration Some drugs may be incompatible with asparkam.

-"Asparkam" and glycosides - a decrease in the sensitivity of the heart muscle.
+“Asparkam” and glycosides – decreased sensitivity of the heart muscle.

-"Asparkam" with sodium fluoride and tetracycline - reduces the therapeutic effect of these agents on the body.
+“Asparkam” with sodium fluoride and tetracycline reduces the therapeutic effect of these drugs on the body.

 "Asparkam" and drugs for cardiac activity - increases their therapeutic effect.

-Panangin - with the same components, only in a lower concentration;
+Panangin - with the same components, only in lower concentrations;

 Aspangin;